Scakah/PCs/enclave/georg_zuse.md

 - _Hologram Projector_:
     Small Handheld Projector that shows a Possible feauture with such vibrance the User is stunned while observing it.
     As long as he holds the Running Projector, the Excess heat burns his hands as he holds it

+- _Headphones_: Pair of headphones that offer mental protection and can enhance sounds prosuced by the user

+## Perks

+- Quasar: as the user collects mass, beams of plasma may be shot out of his body

 ## Appearance